damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

-If you have an installation from source, or if you use the Omnibus packages with your own reverse proxy (be it NGINX or Apache) then you must upgrade your reverser proxy settings to direct Git HTTP requests to gitlab-git-http-server instead of Unicorn.
+If you have an installation from source, or if you use the Omnibus packages with your own reverse proxy (be it NGINX or Apache) then you must upgrade your reverse proxy settings to direct Git HTTP requests to gitlab-git-http-server instead of Unicorn.
 If you do not do this, all Git push/pull requests to your GitLab 8.0 server will either fail or return empty repositories.